Fast End-to-End Framework for Cosmological Parameter Inference from CMB Data Using Machine Learning: Abstract

 \section{Abstract}

 Precise estimation of cosmological parameters from the cosmic microwave background (CMB) remains a central goal of modern cosmology and a key test of inflationary physics.
-However, this task is fundamentally limited by strong foreground contamination, primarily from Galactic emissions, which obscure the faint CMB B-mode polarization signal.
-In this Letter, we introduce a fast, simulation-based, end-to-end pipeline that integrates a robust component separation technique with machine-learning, leading to cosmological parameter estimation.
-Our approach combines the Analytical Blind Separation (ABS) method for foreground removal with a neural network (NN) framework optimized to extract cosmological parameters directly from full-sky simulations.
-We assess the performance of this methodology for the forthcoming LiteBIRD and PICO satellite missions, designed to detect CMB B-modes with unprecedented sensitivity.
-Applying the pipeline to realistic sky simulations, we obtain $1\sigma$ errors of 0.0035 (LiteBIRD) and 0.0030 (PICO) for the optical depth $\tau$, and 0.005 (LiteBIRD) and 0.0014 (PICO) for the tensor-to-scalar ratio, $r$.
-In all cases, the recovered parameters are consistent with input values within $1\sigma$ across most of the parameter space.
-Results for LiteBIRD are in excellent agreement with the latest forecasts from the collaboration.
-Our findings establish this combined ABS–NN pipeline as a competitive, accurate, and computationally efficient alternative for cosmological parameter inference, offering a powerful framework for forthcoming CMB experiments.
+However, this task is fundamentally limited by strong foreground contamination, primarily from Galactic emissions.
+In this Letter, we introduce a fast, simulation-based, end-to-end pipeline combining the Analytical Blind Separation (ABS) method for foreground removal with a neural network (NN) framework for cosmological parameter inference.
+While both tools are individually established, their integration into a single computationally tractable pipeline has not previously been demonstrated.
+This is primarily enabled by the exceptional computational efficiency of ABS, which, for the first time, makes large-ensemble simulation-based training feasible in the presence of an explicit component separation step.
+As a proof of principle under controlled full-sky conditions, we assess this framework for the forthcoming LiteBIRD and PICO satellite missions, obtaining $1\sigma$ errors of 0.0035 (LiteBIRD) and 0.0030 (PICO) for the optical depth $\tau$, and 0.0056 (LiteBIRD) and 0.0015 (PICO) for the tensor-to-scalar ratio $r$.
+Recovered parameters are consistent with input values within $1\sigma$ across most of the test parameter space, with LiteBIRD results consistent with mission forecasts.
+This demonstrates that the ABS–NN framework provides a computationally efficient and scalable solution for end-to-end CMB inference.